Bohdan-Khomtchouk/Triglav/README.md

 Triglav outperforms the standard `vcf-merge` utility found in `vcftools`, which typically gives rise to problems when merging indels with normal variant calling format (vcf) files.
 Also, the `vcf-merge` utility only takes the first values (in the INFO field) from the list of merged vcf files, thereby affecting other post-analysis scripts such as `VQSR` for downstream filtering of the data.

+Current work is underway to transition Triglav from an HPC environment to a cloud infrastructure.
+Also, an indel-merge feature is currently under development and testing.

 ## Funding

 Triglav is an ongoing bioinformatics software project financially supported by the